gurneyds/function-result-cache/README.md

 Unit test are only provided for #3 and #4 above, but could easily be provided for the others as well.

+To run the test:
+    npm install
+    npm test